Geobert/emile/README.md

 timezone = 0
 # number of seconds to wait before processing filesystem changes events
 debouncing = 2

+# Section to activate posting a toot on mastodon on publish
+[mastodon]
+# host of the mastodon instance of your account
+instance = "mastodon.social"
+# file in /template to use as the toot’s template
+social_template = "mastodon.txt"
+# if a tag match, use the associated lang
+tag_lang = [{ tag = "english", lang = "en" }]
+# tag in the list will not be in the toot
+filtered_tag = ["english", "mon avis"]
 ```

 ## Usage